dubrie/public/travel.md

 **Iceland**
 * Skógafoss
 A waterfall situated on the Skógá River in the south of Iceland at the cliffs of the former Icelandic coastline.
+* Drangarnir Sea Stacks
+Geological rock "stacks" off the coast of the Faroe Islands

 **Madlives**
 * Vaadhoo Island